Introduction

 Dear Friends,

-In all due respect to the UCG, there is a huge difference between having to take public transportation to Sabbath services because there is no alternative, and making Friday evening dinner reservations at a nice restaurant for you and some brethren.
-To suggest that it is "not farfetched to apply the same rationale" to both behaviors is not only untrue, it is insulting, and mocks the very Savior these men claim to worship.
-Sadly, this is typical of the UCG approach concerning this issue.
+In all due respect to the UCG, there is a huge difference between having to take public transportation to Sabbath services because there is absolutely no alternative, and them making Sabbath reservations at a fine restaurant when God has actually provided them with an alternative.
+To suggest that it is "not farfetched to apply the same rationale" to both behaviors is not only untrue, it's insulting, and mocks the very God who sanctified this day at the beginning (Gen. 2:2-3).

 Respectfully,